NIA taking over SUV case amounts to demoralising Mumbai Police: Raut | Law-Order

 ''They (Mumbai Police) are capable and professional.

 They can't be pressurised.
-The NIA taking over the probe amounts to creating pressure and terror of the central government by lowering the morale of the police and destabilising the state,'' he alleged.
+The NIA taking over the probe amounts to creating pressure and terror of the central government by lowering the morale of the police and destabilizing the state,'' he alleged.

 The Shiv Sena's chief spokesperson further charged that Waze's arrest by the NIA amounted to encroaching upon the rights of the police and an attack on their capabilities.